Music @ the Hill Now on Wednesdays!

 Since 1983 Heritage Hill has provided these free concerts for the community.
 Rent a patio or picnic table or bring in your own chair or blanket.
 Food and Beverage will be available for purchase.
 Bathrooms are conveniently accessible in the Education Center.
 Park in the main lot or take the tram from the Lazarre street entrances for a ride to the top of the hill.

-Reserved seating! $25 • Education Center Balcony seating for 4 guests • Covered tent seating for 6 to 8 guests
+Reserved seating! $25 • Education Center Balcony seating for 4 guests • Covered tent seating for 6 to 8 guests • NEW! $25 Table with Umbrella on the Tent Pad for 4 guests.

 Reserved seating is limited.
 We recommend reserving your seats at least 24 hours in advance.
 Call 920.448.5150 to reserve your space now!